 When participants fail to meet the Welfare-to-Work requirements, they will face penalties and/or possible sanctions.
 Financial sanctions can be imposed if a participant fails or refuses to comply with a CalWORKs requirement, to agree to a welfare-to-work plan, show proof of satisfactory progress in an agreed upon activity, or quit or refuse a job without a good reason for doing so.
 If efforts at conciliation are unsuccessful, one or both parents can excluded from the assistance budget for a specified time.

-- For the first instance, the sanction continues until the participant participates.
+- A sanction continues until the participant participates.

-- Exempt individuals who volunteer are not subject to financial sanctions, but are excluded from participating for six months.
+- Exempt individuals who volunteer are not subject to financial sanctions, but are excluded from participating until they agree to participate.

 The following are considered good cause for a participant's failure or refusal to meet welfare-to-work program requirements:

-- The participant is ill, or caring for a sick member of the family.
+- The participant is temporarily ill (less than 30 days), or temporarily caring for a sick family member.

 - A breakdown or interruption in child care occurs.

-- The participant is a victim of domestic violence and participation is detrimental to or penalizes the participant or family.
+- The participant is a victim of domestic violence.

 Find the LA County services and facilities that serve your area...